Engintron (Nginx on cPanel)Web Server Alternatives

 Second, Engintron is a single shell script (weighing only a few KBs) that installs all required software (to make Nginx work as intended) from the official software package vendors' repositories.
 Both installation and updates are very fast (they take only a few seconds).

 Third, since we're using the official repositories for Nginx, all Engintron software is updated whenever cPanel (or the server's software) is updated.
 So you essentially set it and forget it.
 Whenever you perform "yum update/upgrade" or upgrade the server software from within WHM, Nginx will be updated if a new release is available.
 If something is changed on Engintron and you need to re-install it, you simply install it on top of the previous installation.
 You don't need to uninstall it first like other Nginx installer plugins for cPanel do!
-Oh, and it works from CentOS 5 up to CentOS 7.
+Oh, and it works in CentOS 6 & 7 as well as CloudLinux 6 & 7.

 Fourth, you can safely uninstall Engintron and it will revert your entire system to how it was before you installed Engintron.
 Simple as that.
 Which means you can try Engintron and if you don't like it or you find it doesn't fit your needs, you can simply uninstall it.
 Your system will revert to how it was before.
 Period.